Feb 12 – Oral Histories Virtual Workshop

 The Archives 178 McKellar Street, Glencoe (Southwest Middlesex), Ontario

-📍 Zoom tour of the Highgate Mastodon exhibited at the ND Heritage Center & State Museum
+Get on the call at 1:45 pm for a virtual tour starting 2 pm of the Highgate Mastodon exhibited at the North Dakota Heritage Center & State Museum

 Take a journey back in time—10,000 years to be exact!
 Join Gallery Guide Tom Chase for a fascinating 45-minute presentation on the Highgate Mastodon, a remarkable glimpse into prehistoric life discovered right here in our community.